kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 Kanister CustomResources are created in the same namespace as the Kanister controller.

-The first Kanister CustomResource we're going to deploy is a Blueprint.
+The initial Kanister CustomResource to be deployed is referred to as Blueprint.
-Blueprints are a set of instructions that tell the controller how to perform actions on an application.
+Blueprints are a set of instructions that direct the controller on executing actions on an application.
 An action consists of one or more phases.
 Each phase invokes a :doc:`Kanister Function </functions>`.
-All Kanister functions accept a list of strings.
-The ``args`` field in a Blueprint's phase is rendered and passed into the specified Function.
+Every Kanister function accepts a string list as input.
+The ``args`` field in a Blueprint's phase is rendered and passed into the specified function.

-For more on CustomResources in Kanister, see :ref:`architecture`.
+To learn more about Kanister's CustomResources, see :ref:`architecture`.

-The Blueprint we'll create has a two actions called ``backup`` and ``restore``.
-The action ``backup`` has a single phase named ``backupToS3``.
+The Blueprint to be created includes two actions called ``backup`` and ``restore``.
+The ``backup`` action comprises a single phase named as ``backupToS3``.

 ``backupToS3`` invokes the Kanister function ``BackupDataUsingKopiaServer`` that uses kopia repository server to copy backup data to s3 storage.
 The action